 - In a similar vein, true wireless connectivity isn’t as reliable as regular wireless earbuds, because the earbuds don’t connect simultaneously to your phone.
 Rather they go from the primary earbud to the secondary one.

 - Isolation, or lack thereof, is what makes the AirPods sound so bad.
 External noise is allowed to seep in and mask the sound reproduced by the AirPods.
 Although this is safe when walking around a city, it’s bad for audio quality.
+Ultimately, how your in-ears fit greatly impacts audio quality, and sometimes third-party ear tips are the best solution.

 - Battery life isn’t great with any of these picks when compared to traditional wireless counterparts.
 Thankfully, charging cases are a given.
 While three or five hours may not seem like much, it helps that the ‘buds charge when inactive.